 Increase Your Speed

 - Once you feel comfortable with your normal walking pace, try increasing your speed.
 You can go a little faster the whole time or focus on interval training.
 Don’t expect to be able to increase both your speed and walking time at the same time, as walking faster will tire you out faster.
 You can mix in shorter, faster walks with longer, slower walks and then start to increase the length of those shorter walks.
 Alternatively, you can do a 15-minute or 30-minute walking workout using intervals to build up your speed.

 - Once you’ve worked your way up to walking 40 minutes on your daily walk, try walking for a full hour or a GPS-tracked 5k route once a week (on the day before your rest day).
 Check your 5k walking speed to see if you’re satisfied with your projected 5k performance.
 You might be a bit nervous before the 5k event, so it’s good to train for a bit longer and faster than your actual goal.
 This way, if you start off walking a bit too fast, you still have the endurance to make it to the finish.

-Walking 5k for an event or just as a personal milestone is a great goal to have.
-It’s one you can easily reach with several weeks of dedicated walking.
+Walking 5k for an event or just as a personal milestone can help motivate you to walk longer, burn more calories and get fitter than ever.
+5k is also a goal that most healthy people can easily reach after several weeks of dedicated walking.
 All it takes is walking a little longer each week until your body has adapted.
 Soon, you may even find yourself walking marathons as you get used to the routine of training and the thrill of becoming more fit.